coding-blocks/gondor/README.md

 # Gondor
 A platform for internal tools at Coding Blocks, hosted at https://tools.codingblocks.com.
+This project is part of boss, please check for [issues here](https://github.com/coding-blocks/gondor/labels/BOSS).
+For any queries regarding setup or contribution, feel free to join [discord](https://discord.gg/wNFXjh) and post in #gondor channel.

 ## Setup